Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Discussion

-The limitations of the current pipeline include a relatively small training set for cortical gray matter segmentation that did not capture the whole hemisphere, and thus limited our ability to use direct metrics such as DSC to evaluate overall segmentation accuracy.
+The limitations of the current pipeline include a relatively small whole hemisphere cortical gray matter segmentation training set which limited our ability to use direct metrics such as DSC to evaluate overall segmentation accuracy.
 Indeed, the method that performed best in terms of cross-validation DSC (AnatomyNet) performed worse in areas unseen during training than nnU-Net.
 To address this limitation, in future work we plan to train the method on manual segmentations of whole hemispheres; however, generating such a dataset will require a significant additional investment in time and effort.
-Another key limitation is that unlike most \emph{in vivo} pipelines (\cite{fischl2012freesurfer}), our pipeline does not impose topological constraints on the segmentation or map the segmented cortex to an atlas/template.
-As a result, we still rely on manually placed landmarks to measure thickness in specific anatomical regions, and we do not show 3D maps of thickness as is common in \emph{in vivo} morphometry studies.
+We still rely on manually placed landmarks to measure thickness in specific anatomical regions, and we do not show 3D maps of thickness as is common in antemortem morphometry studies.
+For example, the variability in the placement of the BA35 landmarks may explain our observation of the stronger thickness/pathology associations in the ERC than in BA35, even though BA35 is thought to have early tau pathology.

-Due to limited availability of reference standard segmentations, parcellating the brain into subregions, as in done in most in vivo MRI currently remains a challenge.
-We intend to address this limitation by semi-manually annotating the brain into different cortical and subcortical structures, guided by anatomical priors derived from in vivo MRI studies.
-In certain locations due to partial volume effects, the deep sulci are mis-labeled as cortical gray matter which might lead to over estimation of cortical thickness.
-This could be mitigated by incorporating topology correction methods for cortical and white matter surface segmentation.
-We could then develop techniques for groupwise normalization studies by building a template for ex vivo MRI.
-Towards this goal, we are currently developing deep learning-based methods for registration between ex vivo and in vivo MRI.
-Our work is limited to ADRD, but in future we plan to evaluate our methodological pipeline on a cohort of healthy control specimens obtained from a separate post-mortem ex vivo dataset [\cite{jonkman2019normal, frigerio2021amyloid, boon2019can}].
+Due to limited availability of reference standard segmentations, parcellating the brain into subregions, as in done in most antemortem MRI, currently remains a challenge.
+We intend to address this limitation by semi-manually annotating the brain into different cortical and subcortical structures, guided by anatomical priors derived from antemortem MRI studies.
+We could then develop techniques for groupwise normalization studies by building a template for postmortem MRI.
+Towards this goal, we are currently developing deep learning-based methods for registration between postmortem and antemortem MRI.
+Our work is limited to ADRD, but in future we plan to evaluate our methodological pipeline on a cohort of non-demented specimens obtained from a separate post-mortem postmortem dataset [\cite{jonkman2019normal, frigerio2021amyloid, boon2019can}].